Burial Plot Cost Breakdown: How Much to To Expect to Pay & How to Reduce Costs

 Single Burial Plot Cost

-Single burial plots are often the least expensive traditional cemetery plot type.
-With burial services, transit, and permits included, average costs for burial plots in public cemeteries tend to be around $1,000 to $5,000.
-Private cemetery plot costs can be significantly higher, ranging from $5,000 to $10,000.
+With burial services, transit, and permits included, average costs for single burial plots in public cemeteries range from around $1,000 to $5,000.
+Single burial plots in private cemeteries can cost significantly more, ranging from $5,000 to $10,000.

 2